• Skip to primary navigation

 When looking for a nail file, you need to choose one according to grit (roughness).
 Files between 180-240 grit are best and the higher the number, the better.
 If you have healthy natural nails, a 240 grit file is perfect to use.
 Files with a higher grit will have a finer texture and will be less likely to rip or split your nails.
 It will also file off less with each motion, meaning that you won’t accidentally file off more than you want to.

 * Glass Files: These are sometimes called crystal nail files.
 They are very effective but can be difficult to find.
-If you want a glass file, look at online retailers or local beauty supply stores.
-If you live in New Zealand, you can purchase one from my online store.
+If you want a glass file, look at online retailers or local beauty supply stores, or purchase one from my online store.

 * Emery boards or Nail Files: These are usually wooden or have a flexible plastic core with the relevant grit attached to either side (see grit list below).